If the grid goes down and suddenly there is no electricity, no natural gas and no water coming into your home, what will you do?

-With a couple small purchases I was able to expand my outdoor cooking tools and simplify grid down cooking.
-This will help me ride out any extended power outages, and should buy me a few weeks, of almost normal cooking, in a post-SHTF world…. at least until the things start getting really bad.
+With a couple of small purchases, I was able to expand my outdoor cooking tools and simplify grid-down cooking.
+This will help me ride out any extended power outages and should buy me a few weeks, of almost normal cooking, in a post-SHTF world…. at least until the things start getting really bad.

 Sanitation.
 We all know about it, but no one really wants to talk about it.
 We eat, we use the energy, we excrete the wastes.
 “Ewwww gross”, trust me, I have children, I am painfully aware that this is gross.
 We really need to discuss our Grid Down Sanitation Plan.

 Grid Down Sanitation Plan